Department and Faculty

 In addition to caring for patients in clinical practice, Mayo Clinic's faculty is committed to teaching and facilitating the growth of medical knowledge.
 Many of our faculty members have published and lectured extensively and are highly regarded in their fields.

 The entire DLMP faculty takes an active role in your training.
-You have direct access to these individuals throughout the Anatomic and Clinical Pathology Residency.
+Residents have direct access to these individuals throughout the Anatomic and Clinical Pathology Residency.

 Advisers and mentors

-Shortly after match day, you are assigned to a senior resident adviser who can provide comprehensive educational advice and personal support.
-Your adviser also serves as a contact point for introducing you and your family to Rochester, Minnesota, and the Mayo Clinic system.
+Shortly after match day, residents are assigned to a senior resident adviser who can provide comprehensive educational advice and personal support.
+The resident adviser also serves as a contact point for introducing you and your family to Rochester, Minnesota, and the Mayo Clinic system.

 An open mentoring program has been designed to provide new residents with an opportunity to select a mentor based on common interests, experience, and backgrounds.
 The mentors are role models who assist mentees with a variety of challenges encountered during residency.